input-output-hk/marlowe-cardano/marlowe-runtime/doc/resources.md

 This document summarizes recommendations for the computational resources required to deploy Marlowe Runtime on public networks (`mainnet`, `preprod`, and `preview`).

+For more information about how to get started using the Cardano testnets, please see [Getting started](https://docs.cardano.org/cardano-testnet/getting-started).

 ## Marlowe Services